Alopecia Areata is an Autoimmune Dermatological Disease that affects 2% of the world population.

 Patients do not change their routine.
 On the contrary, they are gradually seeing it improve, along with their overall physical health.

-Diagnosis of Real Causes & Treatments of Alopecia Areata
+Diagnosis of Real Causes & Treatment of Alopecia Areata

 - Gradual restoration of cellular function